Kreativadelar/PythonForMegaPi/README.md

 This is a port of the PythonForMegaPi Python librari to work with Me Auriga

+#The future developing is don in https://github.com/Kreativadelar/PythonForMeAuriga repo#

 ## How To Use
 ### Prepare for Arduino
  * Download the Arduino library for Makeblock https://github.com/Makeblock-official/Makeblock-Libraries/archive/master.zip